 Board of Trustees

 Max L. Carter recently retired as the William R. Rogers Director of Friends Center and Quaker Studies at Guilford College.
 He taught at the Friends Boys School 1970-72, having learned about Quaker work in Palestine from his Aunt Annice Carter, who served for many years in Ramallah between 1929 and 1967.
 Together with his wife Jane, he leads annual work/study groups to Palestine.
-Their daughter, Maia Hallward, taught at the Friends Schools 1998-2000.
-In his work at Guilford College, Max has helped bring many Palestinian students to the College and has arranged for numerous programs about Palestine.
-Max attended Ball State University as an undergraduate, received a Masters in ministry at Earlham School of Religion, and earned a Ph.D. in American Religious History at Temple University.
+Their daughter, Maia Hallward, taught at the Ramallah Friends School 1998-2000.
+During his work at Guilford College, Max helped bring many Palestinian students to the college and arranged for numerous informative programs about Palestine.
+Max attended Ball State University as an undergraduate, received a master’s degree in Ministry at Earlham School of Religion, and earned a Ph.D. in American Religious History at Temple University.